antiDigest/The-Library/README.md

 The-Library
 ===========

 Implementation of a library.

-It has been made only for a linux terminal.
+What you can do:

+1. Issue a book.

+2. Return a book.

+3. Sign Up

+4. Log In

+5. Mark a book "read".

+6. Search books.